 A veteran character actress whose gentle, careworn Aunt Em in The Wizard of Oz became an indelible image of home for generations.

-Clara Blandick's face, etched with a kind of weary warmth, became a familiar fixture in Hollywood's golden age.
+Clara Blandick played Aunt Em in the 1939 film 'The Wizard of Oz,' creating an archetype of Midwestern steadfastness and love.
 Born in Hong Kong to American parents, she found her calling on the stage before transitioning to silent films.
-She possessed a knack for portraying stern yet soft-hearted matrons, spinsters, and grandmothers, bringing depth to roles that could have been mere caricatures.
-Her career spanned over 80 films, but it was a single day's work in 1939 that cemented her in cultural memory: playing Aunt Em, who watches her niece Dorothy swept away to Oz.
-That brief, poignant performance created an archetype of Midwestern steadfastness and love.
-Blandick worked steadily into the 1950s, her presence a mark of reliability for directors.
-In her later years, facing severe arthritis and declining eyesight, she made a tragic, deliberate end to her life, leaving behind a body of work where she made the background profoundly human.
+She portrayed stern yet soft-hearted matrons, spinsters, and grandmothers, bringing depth to roles that could have been caricatures.
+Her career spanned over 80 films.
+She worked steadily into the 1950s, her presence a mark of reliability for directors.
+Facing severe arthritis and declining eyesight in her later years, she made a tragic, deliberate end to her life.
+Her body of work made the background profoundly human.

 1860–1882